openSIL/openSIL/README.md

 6. Test Host Firmware on reference platform

-   * All AMD openSIL testing has been performed on AMD an AMD reference platform (Onyx CRB).
+   * All AMD openSIL testing has been performed on an AMD reference platform (Onyx CRB).
    * Present list of supported reference platforms is shown in the following table.

      | Market<br>Segment | AMD Processor<br>Family Model | Firmware | Reference Platform<br>Name |